zchee/golang-wiki/LinuxKernelSignalVectorBug.md

 A bug was introduced in Linux kernel version 5.2: if a signal is delivered to a thread, and delivering the signal requires faulting in pages of the thread signal stack, then AVX YMM registers may be corrupted upon returning from the signal to the program.
 If the program was executing some function that uses the YMM registers, that function can behave unpredictably.

+The bug only happens on systems with an x86 processor.
 The bug affects programs written in any language.
 The bug only affects programs that receive signals.
 Among programs that receive signals, the bug is more likely to affect programs that use an alternate signal stack.